 You have a few different choices when it comes to viewing images on your Apple TV:

-- If you're subscribed to iCloud Photo Library, you can stream your entire collection of images and video
+- If you're subscribed to iCloud Photo Library, you can stream your entire collection of pictures and video

-- If you just want to share albums you've shared with friends and family (or vice versa) you can turn on iCloud Photo Sharing
+- If you want to share albums you've shared with friends and family (or vice versa), you can turn on iCloud Photo Sharing

 You can read more information about each of them below, and make your choice: